 On completion of this course, the student will be able to:

-- Use the mathematical framework of quantum computing to solve computational problems
+- Use the mathematical framework to predict outcomes of quantum circuits

-- Explain and analyse any quantum algorithms described in quantum circuit or measurement-based quantum computing models
+- Explain and analyse quantum algorithms described in quantum circuit and measurement-based quantum computing models

 |The principal source will be lectures slides provided during the|

 course.
 Other textbook for the course are "Quantum Computation and